Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

-Note that the in the case of $p=2$ the definitions in \cite{bertoin1987} and \cite{contperkowski, kim2019local} differ by a factor of $2$; here we use the latter notation.
+Note that in the case of $p=2$ the definitions in \cite{bertoin1987} and \cite{contperkowski, kim2019local} differ by a factor of $2$; here we use the latter notation.
 In the case $p=2$ we will omit the index $p$ in the notation; $L^{\pi}:= L^{\pi,\, 2}$.
-The relation between various notions of local time is discussed in \cite{kim2019local}.